Easiest Dogs to Train: 8 Highly Trainable Breeds

 Labrador Retriever

-Best for: Active families, first-time owners comfortable with an energetic dog
+Best for: Active families, first-time owners comfortable with an energetic and exuberant dog through adolescence

 Why This Breed May Be a Good Fit